-Myth #2: Root Canals Aren’t Permanent
+Myth #2: They Aren’t Permanent

 When you get a root canal you’re basically removing all of the blood vessels and tissue that keeps your tooth “alive.”
 When a root canal is performed that tissue is already damaged beyond repair and extracting it is a permanent process.
 How can the pain of a root canal come back when there’s no tissue inside your tooth to cause pain?

 We fill the inside of your tooth with a material that’s a lot like rubber.
 It will completely seal the inside of your tooth off from further infection, so you never need to worry about your root canal symptoms coming back!

 Myth #3: Root Canals Cause Cancer And Other Illnesses

 Did you know this myth has its basis in the work of a dentist who put for the theory in 1910?
 Dr. Weston Price was concerned that bacteria from an infected tooth root would get out into the body and cause heart disease, cancer, and any number of horrible conditions!

 Further research into the possibilities of this theory have been widely discredited.
 By the 1930s almost no one believed in the theories that Dr. Price had put forward but like any other scary-sounding research it’s managed to stick around!

 This idea finds its origin in the works of Dr. Price and in the idea that root canals aren’t permanent.
 At Shorewood Family Dental Care we want you to know that it’s never a good idea to remove a tooth that can be saved!